-Also, up on the deployment wall is our deployment bucket list.
+Also, up on the deployment wall is a printed version of our deployment bucket list.

 We did one of these last time our soldier was gone and we loved it.
 So, we decided to try it again this time.
-This one has 75 things to do while Heff is gone and we’re going to try to do it all!
+This bucket list has 75 things to do while Heff is gone and we’re going to try to do it all!